-Most of the time, hardware virtualization technology extensions should be enabled in motherboard BIOS in order to run recent OS and applications.
-Specifically Windows 8 and 8.1 require vt-x/amd-v enabled processors even to install it on virtual machine.
+Most of the time, hardware virtualization technology extensions should be enabled in motherboard BIOS in order to run recent Operating Systems and some of the virtualization applications.
+Specifically Windows 10, and 8.1 require VT-x/AMD-V enabled processors accelerate the usage of desktop virtualization software like VMware, VirtualBox and Hyper-V. Even to install these latest Windows Operating Systems as virtual machine, VT should be enabled on the host computer.
 Your PC processor and motherboard should support this feature, if they don’t, you can’t do anything to get this feature because it’s a built-in hardware feature.
-This simple guide explains how to enable Intel virtualization technology (vt,vt-x) for Intel processors and amd-v for AMD processors.
+This simple guide explains how to enable Intel virtualization technology (vt,vt-x) for Intel processors and AMD-V for AMD processors.

 Modifying BIOS settings could be tricky and it is different for each type of motherboards and BIOS.
 But you must enable it if it’s really required to install and run specific OS or applications.
 Even though it is easy to do, I highly recommend to check the manual or online guide of your motherboard vendor.

 Also Read: How to install Windows 8.1 on VirtualBox

 All the latest processors and motherboards support virtualization technology (vt-x/amd-v).
 If you have old PC, double check the processor model for this feature.
 Before play around in BIOS, use the appropriate tools to detect the current VT-X status in OS level.
 If it’s already enabled (detected by these tools), then no changes required in BIOS.